QubesOS/qubes-doc/user/how-to-guides/how-to-install-software.md

 In order to protect you from performing risky activities in templates, they do not have normal network access by default.
-Instead, templates use an [updates proxy](#updates-proxy) which allows you to install and update software using the distribution package manager over the proxy connection.
+Instead, templates use an [updates proxy](#updates-proxy) which allows you to install and update software using the distribution's package manager over the proxy connection.
 **The updates proxy is already set up to work automatically out-of-the-box and requires no special action from you.**
 Most users should simply follow the normal instructions for [installing software